Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 ```

 ## Listing Access Tokens
-{{page.varPrereqRead}} This section explains how to list access tokens for yourself, a specific user, or all users by using the `qq` CLI.
+{{site.varPrereqRead}} This section explains how to list access tokens for yourself, a specific user, or all users by using the `qq` CLI.

 ### To List Access Tokens for Yourself
 Run the {% include qq.html command="auth_list_access_tokens" %} command and specify <code>--self</code>.
 For example: